-On Week A, each year group has a twenty-minute Celebration of the Word in the Hall from tuesday to Friday, with Y7 & 8 Sharing their slot for CoW.
+On Week A, each year group has a twenty-minute Celebration of the Word in the Hall from Tuesday to Friday, with Y7 & 8 Sharing their slot for CoW.
 Each of these Celebrations of the Word is led by a team of students who plan with the Hub Chaplains and then are supported on the day by a member of SLT on rotation.
 Each Celebration follows the liturgical calendar and Diocesan themes.
 No notices or year group business is done during these times.
 Students enter/leave the Drama Theatre in silence and begin/end by making the sign of the cross.

-Rooted Sessions
+Tabernacle Sessions

-"Rooted and built up in him and established in the faith, just as you were taught, abounding in thanksgiving" Col 2:7 ESV.
+"How lovely is your dwelling place, O Lord of hosts!"
+Psalm 84:1 NRSVCE.
 At Saint Martins, we believe it is important to not only allow our young people to shape collective worship, but to also be shaped by the rich tradition of our Church.
-To take time to root ourselves with God, and be built up by the tradition passed down and taught over 2000 years.
+To take time to "dwell with God" and be renewed by the tradition passed down and taught over 2000 years.
 These sessions take place every week on either a Wednesday(Y7,8,10) or a Friday (Y9) in the chapel.

-The purpose of these sessions is 3 fold:
+The Purpose of these sessions is three-fold:

-\star To allow opportunity for students to come to the chapel st To allow students opportunity to interact with traditional prayers of the Church ightarrow To improve the liturgical literacy and experience for our young people
+- To allow opportunity for students to come to the chapel - To allow students opportunity to interact with traditional prayers of the Church - To improve the liturgical literacy and experience for our young people

-The purpose of Rooted Sessions is to bring some of those extraordinary celebrations and prayers of the Church into the Saint Martins Experience.
+The purpose of Tabernacle Sessions is to bring some of those extraordinary celebrations and prayers of the Church into the Saint Martin's Experience.
 These traditional forms of prayer are selected and timetabled to compliment the liturgical calendar and the weekly themes.